HADMARINE/HADMARINE/README.md

 ### Math
 * Can solve light calculus problems
-* Know how to use Vectors and use.
+* Know Linear Algebra, and use the concept to solve problems.

 ## Education
 * (2019.03 ~ 2022.02 (Expected) ) Sunrin Internet High School, Software department.